h1062/MS-PGCN/README.md

+(We hereby declare: We will adjust the model code after the paper passes the review.)
 # MS-PGCN
 Recently, graph convolutional networks have shown excellent results in skeleton-based action recognition.
 This paper presents a Multi-Stage Part-aware Graph Convolutional Network for the problems of model over complication, parameter redun-